-As Robert Hall House will be next to a park, it will be quite visible to an open area of frequent public use and thus will require a higher level of upgrading than dwellings backing onto or next to a wooded valley.
-The level of upgrading will be consistent with the level of public exposure.
+As Robert Hall House will be next to a park, it will be quite visible to an open area of frequent public use and thus will require a higher level of upgrading than dwellings backing onto or next to a wooded The level valley. of upgrading will be consistent with the level of public exposure.